 Mathematical and scientific symbols and expressions are used throughout the module and you will be required to use such notation within assessment.

 The study materials contain a considerable number of diagrams, graphs, and photographs, as well as video content.
 Reading, interpreting and producing examples of these is an important part of the study of this module and is assessed.
 Figure descriptions are provided for most figures.
 Transcripts and/or subtitles are provided for most videos.

-You may be required to search for, and make use of, third party material online and this is assessed.
+You may be required to search for, and make use of, third party online material and this is assessed.
 For example, S111 uses an online database of exoplanets to consider the habitability of planets outside our solar system; the Royal Society of Chemistry’s interactive periodic table to find out more about the chemical elements; and Google Earth™ to discover more about our own planet.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.